mert-d/Drunken_OS/DOCUMENTATION.md

 The OS features a built-in **Master Installer** and **Updater**.

-- To publish an update: Use the `publish` command on the Mainframe Admin Console.
+- **App Syncing**: Use the `sync apps` command in the System applet or the Client terminal to pull the latest applets from the Mainframe.
+- **Game Updates**: The System applet queries the Arcade Server to check for newer versions of installed games.
-- Libraries are synced automatically by the `lib/updater.lua` tool.
+- **Library Updates**: Libraries are synced automatically by the `lib/updater.lua` tool.

 ### Networking Protocols

 When building apps for Drunken OS, use the following protocols:

-- `SimpleMail`: For mainframe communication.
+- `SimpleMail_Internal`: For mainframe mail communication.
+- `SimpleChat_Internal`: For global chat room traffic.
+- `DB_Bank_Comm`: For bank-client transaction requests.
+- `DB_Shop_Broadcast`: Used by Merchants to announce their shop status.
+- `DB_Merchant_Recv`: For receiving payment proofs in Merchant Cashier.
-- `Drunken_Admin`: For remote administrative commands.
+- `Dunken_Admin`: For remote administrative commands.
-- `Dungeon_Coop`: For P2P game synchronization.
+- `Arcade_Discovery`: Used to locate game servers on the network.

 ---